matuteiglesias/journal/content/Dev/2025-07-30_Resolved_Quartz_Configuration_and_Styling_Issues.md

 ## 📅 2025-07-30 — Session: Resolved Quartz Configuration and Styling Issues

 **🕒 04:55–05:56**
-**🏷️ Labels**: Quartz, SCSS, Configuration, Error Resolution, Styling
+**🏷️ Labels**: Quartz, Configuration, Styling, SCSS, Error Resolution
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-**Session Goal:**
+### Session Goal
-The session aimed to diagnose and resolve various configuration and styling issues in the Quartz framework, focusing on path resolution, internal link parsing, plugin errors, tag page rendering, and SCSS import rules.
+The primary objective of this session was to resolve various configuration and styling issues related to [[Quartz]], a note management system.

-**Key Activities:**
-- Diagnosed and fixed path resolution issues in Quartz to ensure correct routing of [[Markdown]] files.
+### Key Activities
+- **Diagnosed Path Resolution Issues**: Addressed 404 errors in [[Quartz]]'s [[Markdown]] file access by following a step-by-step guide.
-- Configured internal link parsing and backlink generation using the `Plugin.CrawlLinks()` function.
+- **Configured Internal Link Parsing**: Set up internal link parsing and backlinking in [[Quartz]], including necessary plugins and link syntaxes.
-- Resolved `LinkProcessing` plugin errors by checking plugin categorization and version compatibility.
+- **Debugged Plugin Errors**: Diagnosed and fixed errors related to the `LinkProcessing` plugin, ensuring compatibility and proper configuration.
-- Adjusted tag page rendering to move auto-generated pages from the sidebar to the main page body.
+- **Modified Tag Page Rendering**: Moved auto-generated tag pages from the sidebar to the main page body with code adjustments.
-- Recommended modern sans-serif fonts for design and implemented them in stylesheets.
+- **Recommended Font Changes**: Suggested sans-serif fonts for modern design and provided implementation steps in SCSS.
-- Fixed errors related to undefined `TagPage` components and build issues in Sass/CSS with esbuild.
-- Resolved SCSS syntax errors by adjusting `@import` rules and ensuring compliance with Sass compile rules.
+- **Fixed Undefined Component Error**: Resolved an error with an undefined `TagPage` component in [[Quartz]] layouts.
+- **Addressed Build Issues**: Solved Sass/CSS build issues and deadlocks in esbuild, focusing on syntax corrections.
+- **Resolved SCSS Import Errors**: Provided solutions for `@import` and `@use` errors in SCSS files, particularly in `custom.scss`.
-- Improved graph layout and label rendering in Quartz using D3.js.
+- **Improved Graph Styling**: Enhanced graph layout and label rendering in [[Quartz]] using D3.js and CSS adjustments.

-**Achievements:**
+### Achievements
-- Successfully resolved multiple configuration and styling issues in the Quartz framework.
+- Successfully resolved configuration issues in [[Quartz]], improving path resolution and internal linking.
-- Enhanced the visual quality and functionality of Quartz components.
+- Enhanced the visual styling of [[Quartz]] components, including tag pages and graph elements.

-**Pending Tasks:**
+- Fixed multiple SCSS import and build errors, ensuring smooth compilation and execution.

+### Pending Tasks
-- Further testing of the new configurations and styles to ensure stability and performance.
+- Further testing of the new configurations and styles to ensure stability and performance across different environments.
-- Continuous monitoring for any new errors or issues that may arise from the recent changes.